Back to blog

 Poly Putting Greens

 In recent years, manufacturers have been able to make surfaces with curly fibers that can stand up by themselves mimicking a dense carpet.
-Such surfaces are dense without infill.
-Poly putting green also provides some softness.
-Compared to slit-putting greens, there is no need to roll the tops for days with a heavy tool.
-Blades are rolled and curved during production.
-Sand infill on poly putts is used to hold the material down and provide dimensional stability to reduce wrinkles when hot.
+These surfaces are dense and hold their shape without infill.
+Poly putting greens also provides a bit of softness.
+The blades are rolled and curved during production.

 Outdoor putting green made of poly